-Berit started her independent career in 2006, when she got a position as Assistant Professor at SU.
-She became "Docent" in March 2008, and got a permanent position as Associate Professor (Lektor) in 2009.
-She was promoted to Professor in 2013, and recently spent 3 months in Stellenbosch, South Africa as a STIAS Fellow (November 2014 - February 2015).
+Berit started her independent career with a position as Assistant Professor at SU in 2006.
+She became "Docent" in March 2008, and got a permanent position as Associate Professor (Lektor) in 2010.
+She was promoted to Professor in 2013, and spent 3 months in Stellenbosch, South Africa as a STIAS Fellow 2014/2015.
 She became the Deputy Dean for the Chemistry Section in August 2017, and was elected as a ChemPubSoc Europe Fellow in 2018.

 Selcted Awards and Grants

 1) Vasaloppet - the world's oldest, longest and biggest long distance skiing competition.
 90 km in March, time 8 hours & 44 min.